Cray-HPE/docs-csm/install/prepare_management_nodes.md

 > **Skip this section if none of the management nodes are booted.**

-If any of the management nodes are booted with Linux, then they have previous installations data on them which must be wiped.
+If any of the management nodes are booted with Linux, then they have data from previous installations on them which must be wiped.

 **REQUIRED** If the above is true, then for each management node (**excluding** `ncn-m001`), log in and do a "full wipe" of the node's disks.